mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/install/install-azure/advanced-provisioning/index.md

 os_image = {
   publisher = "OpenLogic"
   offer     = "CentOS"
-  sku       = "7_8-gen2"
+  sku       = "7.7"
-  version   = "7.8.2020062401"
+  version   = "7.7.2020042900"
 }
 ```

 Konvoy is tested with the `CentOS Linux 7` image.

-# Adding custom Terraform resources for provisioning
+# Add custom Terraform resources for provisioning

 It is possible to provide custom `*.tf` resource files when provisioning.
 If you create additional resource files, they are used along with the default `*.tf` resource files during the provisioning process.

 To add custom resource files for provisioning: